rcrowther/django-image-lite/README.md

 ### Subclassing AbstractImage
 Custom Image repository code is placed in 'models.py' files and migrated.
 You decide how you want your namespacing to work.
 The code can be placed in an app handling one kind of model or, for general use, in a separate app.
+Or you can have one seperate app, called for example ''site_images'. handling several repositories (I'm fond of this level of encapsulation).

 For a separate app,

     ./manage.py startapp news_article_images